gosquared/check/README.md

     $ ruby examples/metric_check.rb

-NB: you will need to have all gems in `development` group installed.
+NB: you will need to have all gems in the `development` group installed.

 ## Benchmarks